-To our knowledge, we are the only proppant producer in the Permian Basin that engages in e-mining, which generates materially lower emissions than traditional sand mining.
-The electric dredge process at both of our Kermit and Monahans facilities exemplifies the alignment of both our operational and ESG leadership, as this process has materially improved safety and, based on our estimates, reduced emissions by approximately 50% versus traditional sand mining methods due to the significant reduction in diesel fuel usage required to mine sand traditionally, partially offset by increased electricity consumption from our dredges.
-Our proppant production process also leads to less surface area mined per ton of sand produced as we mine to greater depth as compared to mining associated with buried sand deposits, and therefore, results in less environmental disturbance.
+To our knowledge, we are the only proppant producer in the Permian Basin that engages in electric dredge mining (or "e-mining"), which generates materially lower emissions than traditional sand mining.
+The e-mining process at both of our Kermit and Monahans facilities exemplifies the alignment of both our operational and SEP leadership, as this process has materially improved safety and, based on our estimates, reduced emissions by approximately 50% versus traditional sand mining methods due to the significant reduction in diesel fuel usage required to mine sand traditionally, partially offset by increased electricity consumption from our dredges.
+Our proppant production process also leads to less surface area disturbance per ton of sand produced as we mine to greater depth as compared to mining associated with buried sand deposits.

-Our large open-dune reserves, paired with the replenishing water sources from our acreage's in-ground aquifers, are the key reasons why we are able to adopt a technology normally reserved for use in rivers and other bodies of water for use in the desert of West Texas.
-Our reserves benefit from a naturally occurring water table near the surface of our mines, which is unique in the Winkler Sand Trend and provides an ample natural supply of costless water for dredge and wash plant operations while minimizing the impact on regional aquifers.
+Our large open-dune reserves, paired with the replenishing water sources from our acreage's in-ground aquifers, are the key reasons why we are able to adopt a technology more often reserved for use in rivers and other naturally occurring bodies of water for use in the desert of West Texas.
+Our reserves benefit from a naturally occurring water table near the surface of our mines, which is unique in the Permian Basin sand fairway (the "Winkler Sand Trend") and provides an ample natural supply of costless water for dredge and wash plant operations.